Zheng-Meng/Meta-learning-Ecosystems/README.md

 </p>

 The MSE for one- to four-step predeictions are [0.00062, 0.0014, 0.0025, 0.0039] and [0.00040, 0.0009, 0.0017, 0.0027] for the FNN and Meta-learning, respectively.

+# More information

+- For more information about the reservoir hyperparameters optimization, you can find from my [GitHub page](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).
+- For another work on unseen systems dynamics reconstruction by machine learning, you can find the information in our [Nature Communications](https://github.com/Zheng-Meng/Dynamics-Reconstruction-ML).

 # Cite our work
 ```